frankvegadelgado/varela/README.md

 # Batch Execution

-Batch execution allows you to solve multiple graphs within a directory simultaneously.
+Batch execution allows you to solve multiple graphs within a directory consecutively.

 To view available command-line options for the `batch_approx` command, use the following in your terminal or command prompt: